Zhao Chongguo: Military service

 Zhao was soon promoted again, becoming chief of staff for the General of Chariots and Cavalry (車騎將軍 (jūjì jiāngjūn)) — and likely Grand General Huo Guang — and progressed rapidly during Huo's succeeding dictatorship.
-(Note: Grand General Huo Guang, the nephew of Wei Qing and Empress Wei Zifu, ruled as a dictator from the death of Emperor Wu in 87 to his death in 68.)
-In 80, Zhao led an army against the Di people, who had rebelled in Wudu Commandery in what is now southeastern Gansu.
+(Note: Grand General Huo Guang, the nephew of Wei Qing and Empress Wei Zifu, ruled as a dictator from the death of Emperor Wu in 87 BC to his death in 68 BC.)
+In 80 BC, Zhao led an army against the Di people, who had rebelled in Wudu Commandery in what is now southeastern Gansu.
 During this campaign, he held the title of Army Protector Chief Commandant (護軍都尉 (hùjūn dūwèi)), probably an advisory position to the Grand General.
 He was then sent to command the garrisons of Shanggu Commandery (in modern-day Inner Mongolia), possibly only as a brief inspection.

-Later in 80, Zhao was appointed as the Chief Commandant of Waters and Parks (水衡都尉 (shuǐhéng dūwèi)), a position he held until 60 BCE.
+Later in 80 BC, Zhao was appointed as the Chief Commandant of Waters and Parks (水衡都尉 (shuǐhéng dūwèi)), a position he held until 60 BCE.
 As the chief commandant, he managed the Shanglin Park to the north of the capital.
 This position also allowed him to administrate the minting of cash coinage, as the central mint was located inside the park.
-By 74, Zhao was joined in this position by the General of the Van (前將軍 (qián jiāngjūn)), Han Zeng.
-In August 74, Zhao collaborated with Huo to depose the newly enthroned emperor Liu He, who was seen as indulgent and unfit for the office by several officials.
+By 74 BC, Zhao was joined in this position by the General of the Van (前將軍 (qián jiāngjūn)), Han Zeng.
+In August 74 BC, Zhao collaborated with Huo to depose the newly enthroned emperor Liu He, who was seen as indulgent and unfit for the office by several officials.
 Zhao signed the deed of indictment against the emperor alongside the Imperial Counselor and Han Zeng, and Emperor Xuan (a great-grandson of Emperor Wu) was installed in his place.
 Around two hundred officials, charged with assisting with the excesses of Liu He's brief rule, were executed.
 Huo Guang's rule continued after the coup.

 In reward for his service in the coup, Zhao was awarded the hereditary title of Marquis of Yingping (營平侯 (yíngpíng hóu)).
 Around this time, he was promoted to General of the Rear (水衡都尉 (hòu jiāngjūn)), alongside his concurrent civil post as the chief commandant.
-From 72 to 71, Zhao was one of five Han generals who participated in a large cavalry campaign against the Xiongnu at the request of the Wusun people of the northwest.
+From 72 BC to 71 BC, Zhao was one of five Han generals who participated in a large cavalry campaign against the Xiongnu at the request of the Wusun people of the northwest.
 During the campaign, he was titled the General of Pulei (蒲類都尉 (púlèi jiāngjūn)).
 (Note: Likely referring to a location near Barkol Lake as a military objective of the campaign.)
-Following a massive raid into Shanxi in 70, a defected Xiongnu commander advised the Han army to place Zhao, who had reportedly become infamous among the Xiongnu, in command of the northern frontier commanderies.
+Following a massive raid into Shanxi in 70 BC, a defected Xiongnu commander advised the Han army to place Zhao, who had reportedly become infamous among the Xiongnu, in command of the northern frontier commanderies.
 The Xiongnu forces retreated the following year.
 Huo Guang died two years later, and the Huo family was overthrown in favor of direct rule by Emperor Xuan.
 Zhao remained in the good graces of the imperial government.